-Sen. Sanders to swear in de Blasio for second term as New York mayor
+Sanders to swear in de Blasio for 2nd term as New York mayor

 The independent senator from Vermont is not the first political figure to conduct a swearing in for de Blasio.
 On a chilly first day of 2014, former President Bill Clinton administered the oath of office during de Blasio's first inauguration, using a Bible once owned by President Franklin Delano Roosevelt.

 Frigid temperatures are expected to keep the 2018 inauguration from being as big as the first.

-"It's term two, so naturally this will be a smaller-scale event compared to 2014," Jaclyn Rothenberg, spokesperson for the mayor told CNN.
+"It's term two, so naturally this will be a smaller-scale event compared to 2014," Jaclyn Rothenberg, spokeswoman for the mayor, told CNN.
 "It's going to be cold and weather could be an issue."

 Public Advocate Letitia James, who became the first black woman to hold citywide office in New York in 2014, and Comptroller Scott Stringer will also be sworn at the ceremony.